Skip to content

 server.connect(transport);

-Then register it in the MCP Server Registry and reference it from agent configs.
+Once built, register your server’s transport configuration in the MCP Server Registry and reference it from your agent configurations.